 Trip Idea: Family Fun

-Bloomington is a college town, but there are still plenty of opportunities for families with young children to have fun together.
-Whether you're into outdoor adventures or educational tours, or maybe a little bit of both, you'll find it here.
+Whether your family is into outdoor adventures or educational tours, you'll find it here.
 Here are some of our favorite family and children's attractions.

 If you have kids, or act like a kid yourself sometimes, you absolutely must visit WonderLab, ranked as one of the top 25 science centers in the country by Parents Magazine.
-WonderLab offers two floors of exciting hands-on experiences for all ages.
 Expose your family to some unique cultures at the Mathers Museum of World Cultures on the IU Campus.
-Their exhibits showcase artifacts from around the world, but there are also interactive displays and activities that kids and adults can enjoy.
-For cultures closer to home, visit the Monroe County History Center, which houses several permanent and rotating exhibits, with a special emphasis on children's programs.
+Their exhibits showcase artifacts from around the world and interactive activities.
+For cultures closer to home, visit the Monroe County History Center, which has a special emphasis on children's programs.

 Family adventures start at Monroe Lake, the state's largest lake, with fishing, swimming and boating (rentals are available at various locations).
 With the Hoosier National Forest covering a large portion of the surrounding area, there's plenty of room for hiking, biking, horseback riding and camping.
 Many family memories are made on the beaches of Monroe Lake and on campgrounds in the beautiful forests.

-May we suggest a fun afternoon at the Karst Farm Park Splash Pad - especially if you've got small children in your family.
+There's nothing more fun than afternoon at the Karst Farm Park Splash Pad - especially if you've got small children in your family.
 The splash pad is a completely accessible, zero depth water wonderland.
 Kids of all ages and abilities love beating the heat at this colorful attraction.
 Right next door is a large playground and picnic area.

 Fountain Square Mall